 Thank you for taking my call, Rush.

-Um, I think if people want a good example of a leader uh preparing his people, rallying the troops, getting them prepared for a disaster that they know is coming.
+I think if people want a good example of a leader preparing his people, rallying the troops, getting them prepared for a disaster that they know is coming, one need only listen to Jeb Bush.

-Now, if you recall last year, we pretty much got our butt kicked on a frequent basis.
+Now, if you recall, last year we pretty much got our butts kicked on a frequent basis.

 Yes, I remember quite well.